How to Get Document Info from Local Disk in C# .NET

 Prerequisites

-1. .NET Framework: Make sure you have .NET Framework installed on your system.
-GroupDocs.Watermark for .NET is compatible with various versions of the .NET Framework, so check the documentation for compatibility details.
+1. .NET Framework: You’ll need .NET Framework installed on your machine.
+GroupDocs.Watermark for .NET works with various .NET versions (check the documentation for your specific version compatibility).

-2. GroupDocs.Watermark for .NET Library: Download and install the latest version from the download page.
+2. GroupDocs.Watermark for .NET Library: Grab the latest version from the download page.
+Installation is straightforward—just add it to your project via NuGet or direct download.

 Import Namespaces